Best Stripe Alternatives in 2026 (Honest Comparison)

 Is there a Stripe alternative with no KYC?

 Yes — non-custodial crypto gateways.
 Because they never hold your funds, there is no custodial obligation to verify identity.
-CryptoGate signs you up with just an email and password.
+GriffNode signs you up with just an email and password.
 See the best no-KYC crypto payment gateway guide.

 Which Stripe alternative is cheapest?

 Card processors cluster around 2.9 percent plus a fixed fee, so cost scales with sales.
-CryptoGate charges 0% per transaction on a flat monthly plan, so a high-volume month costs the same in fees as a slow one.
+GriffNode charges 0% per transaction on a flat monthly plan, so a high-volume month costs the same in fees as a slow one.
 Custodial crypto gateways like BitPay and Coinbase Commerce sit around 1 percent.

 Can I switch from Stripe without downtime?